salvatoremark/portfolio/README.md

 #### External Project Template for create-block (WP Block 2024)

 The create-block package is a time-saving tool that enables the creation of custom blocks with a single command.
+This powerful tool can be feed template files to customize the output in ways that support the kind of projects you build.

 [msalv-external-custom-template - codebase](https://github.com/salvatoremark/msalv-create-block-template)